Cimy-wang/AM3Net_Multimodal_Data_Fusion/README.md

 - Start a Visdom server: python -m visdom.server and go to http://localhost:8097 to see the visualizations.

+## Test：
+- You can use the pre-trained models to obtain the classification results

 ## Citation：
 - Please cite us if our project is helpful to you!